Poirot's Early Cases: "Wasps' Nest"

-Poirot returns just before the appointed time to find Langton leaving, the nest still intact.
-Harrison seems to be fine and Poirot hopes that he is not feeling any ill-effects of having digested the harmless washing soda that he consumed.
-Harrison is surprised.
-Poirot tells him that he traded the cyanide Harrison had in his pocket for the soda when he visited earlier on.
-Poirot met Langton after leaving the chemist's and heard from him that Harrison had insisted on the use of cyanide over petrol.
+Poirot returns that evening to find Langton leaving and the nest still intact.
+Poirot tells Harrison that he traded the cyanide Harrison had in his pocket for some washing soda when he visited earlier on.
 Poirot witnessed the early signs of Langton's romance with Molly Deane being rekindled and Harrison leaving a Harley Street consultant having obviously been given bad news.
 Harrison confirms that he has two months to live.
-Having seen signs of Harrison's hatred for Langton, Poirot surmised that Harrison was planning to commit suicide and make it appear that Langton had killed him, ensuring that his rival would be hanged for murder.
-Poirot's earlier conversation included several traps, including the time of Langton's appointment.
-Poirot already knew Langton was due to return at eight-thirty but Harrison said it was nine, by which time he hoped to have committed the deed.
+Poirot surmised that Harrison was planning to commit suicide and make it appear that Langton had killed him, ensuring that his rival would be hanged for murder.
 Having realised and repented of what he would have done, Harrison expresses his gratitude for Poirot having visited and spoiled his plans.